xieyuheng/fidb-zero/docs/diary/2023-02-04-functional-api.md

 we have not used dependency injection at all.
 Maybe we do not need it, and the API will be easier to understand without it.

+Maybe we should have the following rule:

+1. We should never use `class` for the syntax sugar -- `object.method(arg)`.

+2. We should use `class` when there is a real open `interface`.

+3. We should use `class` specially when the `interface` is stable and we have many implementation of it.

+4. We should use `interface` instead of `abstract class`, because the later is for handling complicated cases like fallback, in this situation, maybe we should just use closed type instead.